10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

+---
+sidebar_label: 1.
+Anatomy of a Block Based Theme
+sidebar_position: 1
+---

-# Lesson 1: Anatomy of a block based theme
+# 1. Anatomy of a Block Based Theme

 Block Based Themes _(sometimes referred to as Full Site Editing or FSE for short)_ are a new way of building WordPress themes.
 Instead of using PHP templates, you build your theme using blocks.
 This means that everything in your theme is a block, from the header to the footer, and everything in between.